ximenesyuri/ximenesyuri.com/content/libs/comp/overview.md

 ---
-title: component system
-desc: overview
+title: overview
-weight: 10
+weight: 1
 ---

 # About

-Here you will find documentations on the _component system_ of the {app} library.
+Here you will find an overview for the {comp} library.

 ```{toc}
 ```

 # Overview: Components

-The component system of {app} deals with _components_.
+The lib {comp} deals with _components_.
 These are typed functions (in the sense of {typed}) which returns _jinja strings_, i.e, Python strings of type `Jinja`, which contains {jinja2} syntax.
 Components should also be defined using the `@component` decorator.

 The typical way to define a component is to first define a model (in the sense of {typed}) containing the _structure_ of the component, and then take this model as argument: